 This article mentions all the necessary concepts related to Culex mosquitoes.
 This is an important topic for Class 12 under the chapter ‘Human Health and Diseases,’ and this article would help students understand the given topic.
 Apart from this, the student should study many other diseases for a better knowledge of the chapter.

-2. How can one identify a Culex mosquito?
+3. How can you identify a Culex mosquito?

-A Culex mosquito can be identified by a few key physical and behavioral characteristics:
+A Culex mosquito can be identified by its plain brown body and resting posture parallel to the surface.

-4. What are the key stages in the life cycle of a Culex mosquito?
+4. What is the life cycle of a Culex mosquito?

-The life cycle of a Culex mosquito consists of four distinct stages, a process known as complete metamorphosis:
+The life cycle of a Culex mosquito consists of four stages: egg, larva, pupa, and adult.

-5. Why are only female Culex mosquitoes considered dangerous to humans?
+7. Why are only female Culex mosquitoes harmful?